Configuring the Widget

 Folder Lookup

-This feature is particularly useful when your data contains image filenames (like photo1.jpg
+This feature is particularly useful when your data contains image filenames (like photo1.jpg) that need to be resolved to

 full paths or URLs from a specific folder or directory structure.